Check out my custom vibration dampener

 Lightest: Babolat Jet Mach III

-The lightest-weight tennis shoe currently available for men and women is the Babolat Jet Mach II, which weighs in at an impressive 12.1 ounces for a men’s size 10.5 and only 10.2 ounces for a women’s size 7.5.
+One of the lightest-weight tennis shoes currently available for men and women is the Babolat Jet Mach II, which weighs an impressive 12.1 ounces for a men’s size 10.5 and only 10.2 ounces for a women’s size 7.5.
 The third generation of the shoe is a few grams heavier than the second generation, but it still clocks in the lowest weight overall.

 The Jet Mach III offers an updated Kompressor midsole, also known as KPRS-X, which provides lightweight comfort and helps ensure improved shock absorption when a player strikes the ground heel first with more cushion toward the back of the shoe.